Habibullah6/comfort-zone-client/README.md

 * In review route customer can Review our site.
 They can also add ratting.
 * In add-product route Admin can add more products.
 * In manage-products route Admin can see all Products.
 In this route Admin can  delete any products.
+* In all-users route Admin can make a user admin

 ### Technology